JujuYuki/godel2-benchmark/README.md

 | No Terminal State | No Cycle  | No Global Deadlock | Liveness | Safety | Data Race Free |
 |:-----------------:|:---------:|:------------------:|:--------:|:------:|:--------------:|
 | True              | **False** | True               | True     | True   | True           |

+### loop

+A simple loop example added to the request of a reviewer, it puts actions after the loops to handle an edge case of the cleanup process that is done as part of `migoinfer`'s inference process.
+This is mainly to show what happens when there's a (non-trivial) loop when checking for termination (`Godel -T <cgo file>`).